avantikagoyal/avantikagoyal/README.md

 - 🔭 I’m currently working on web scraping industry research from IBISWorld's reports
 - 🌱 I’m currently learning about AWS Computing to take the Certification Exam later this year
 - 👯 I’m looking to collaborate on anything that piques my interest!
-- 💬 Ask me about my favorite podcasts on culture and social issues :)
+- 💬 Ask me about my favorite podcasts on culture, tech, and social issues :)

 Check out my repositories below for a deeper dive into my work!